+Disclosure: This post was a partnership with Velvet Finishes.
+However, all opinions and negligence of trying out the colored stain sooner are 100% mine.
 Last year, I figured out a way to make furniture glazes in any color.
-When I did that, I had just tried out different colors on spare pieces of trim I had lying around.
-I always intended to go back and makeover an actual piece of furniture using the method.
-But then life happened. #bestofintentions…
+When I did that, I had just tried out different colors on spare pieces of trim I…

+This project was sponsored by HomeRight, however all opinions are 100% mine.
 About a year ago, a friend and I went out one Saturday morning thrifting.
 We got to the first stop, but it was wasn’t opened yet.
 However, outside was a bookshelf.
-A bookshelf that wasn’t anything to write home about – except for the doors and the hardware.
-The bookshelf had a price tag of…
+A bookshelf that wasn’t anything to write home about – except for…

+This post is sponsored by Velvet Finishes, however all opinions are 100% mine.
 You guys.
 You guys.
 You guys.
 No. Really.
 You guys.
 I did something.
 I did something I wasn’t sure I could do at all.
 I was sure it would be an utter failure.
-I held my breath with each brushstroke and removal of FrogTape.
-But it wasn’t a failure.
-It.
-Was.
-A. WIN.
-You see…
+I held my breath with each brushstroke and removal…

 I’m ashamed to tell you how long I’ve had this chair sitting in the garage ready to be made over.
 I’ll say it’s been the better part of a year at the least.
 It was one of those purchases that went like this: